ddamato/component-anatomy/README.md

 ## Edit Mode

 When adding a new component to the page, no indicators will appear.
 You'll need to update the component with the `edit` attribute in order to allow editing.
-When in edit mode, you can click parts of the figure to create dots and describe the feature in the numbered list that appears.
+When in edit mode, you can click parts of the figure to create dots (markers) and describe the feature in the numbered list that appears.
+The dots will not scale while in this mode.

 ```html
 <component-anatomy edit>